 Proxy Service#

 The Proxy Service acts as a bridge between MQTT and HTTP protocols in the Propeller system.
 It enables bidirectional communication between MQTT clients and HTTP endpoints, allowing for seamless integration of different protocols.
+The proxy service is responsible for fetching WebAssembly modules from an OCI-compliant registry, chunking them, and publishing them over MQTT for proplet

 Overview#